wisemen-digital/vue-core/docs/guide/getting-started.md

 Add your Google Api Key

-If you want to use some components such as the AddressAutocomplete, please add your Google maps Aki Key in the library configuration
+If you want to use some components such as the AddressAutocomplete, please add your Google maps API Key in the library configuration

 ```ts
 import type { Config } from '@wisemen/vue-core'